Atomic scale structure and dynamical properties of (TeO$_2$)$_{1-x}$-(Na$_2$O)$_{x}$ glasses through first-principles modeling and XRD measurements: Computational methods

 where, the sum runs over all atoms of type $\alpha$, and $\Big < \sum_{i} (\Delta R_{i} (t))^{2} \Big >$ is the average MSD over a given time $t$.
 The diffusivity $D_{\alpha}$ of chemical species $\alpha$ is determined by analyzing the MSD in log-log plots using the time-dependent slope function $\beta(t)$ that allows to disentangle the ballistic and diffusive regimes efficiently:

 For extremely short time, $\beta(t)$ is predicted to be equal to two, indicating optimal ballistic motion of the ions \cite{huang2011direct}.
 At long simulation times, $\beta(t)$ should approach a value of one, indicating a diffusive regime where the mean square displacement increases linearly as a function of time.
+We note that at low temperatures, the beta profile becomes noisy, which reflects the fluctuations of the mean square displacement and the limited diffusivity.
 This analysis is essential for determining the successful demonstration of diffusive behavior and pinpointing the specific part of the MSD plot necessary for extracting diffusion coefficients \cite{habasaki2020molecular, pham2023unveiling}.
 In this work, the lower and upper limits of the actual diffusive regime is based on the interval between the point when $\beta(t)$ achieves a value of one (lower boundary) and the point where the trajectory length is 10\% less than the total length (upper boundary) \cite{pham2023unveiling}.
 In the diffusive regime, the ionic diffusion coefficients (tracer diffusivity) are determined using the Einstein relation \cite{frenkel2001understanding, allen2017computer} given by:

 Once the diffusive regime is achieved, the Arrhenius equation can be applied to obtain the activation energy $E_{a}$ barrier for diffusion (conductivity) by fitting the $\text{log}D_{\alpha}$ (or $\text{log}\sigma_{\alpha}$) $vs.$ $1/T$ data,